robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 message is provided, the default error message `Keyword timeout
 <time> exceeded` is used if a timeout occurs.

+Starting from Robot Framework 3.0, timeout can be specified as a variable so that the variable value is given as an argument.
+Using global variables works already with previous versions.

 .. sourcecode:: robotframework

    *** Keywords ***